netbox-community/netbox-chart/docs/auth.md

     # and ALL the other remoteAuth.ldap.* settings from values.yaml
 ```

+Notes:

-Note: in order to use anonymous LDAP binding set `bindDn` and `bindPassword`
+1. In order to use anonymous LDAP binding set `bindDn` and `bindPassword`
 to an empty string as in the example above.
+2. If more than one user DN exists, set value of `userSearchDnList` to the list of the DNs.